 Contact Herrman & Herrman in San Antonio

-If you have questions about how to respond to injuries caused by the nationally recalled Medtronic insulin pumps, contact us to set up a free initial legal consultation.
+If you have questions about how to respond to injuries caused by the national Medtronic insulin pump recall, contact us to set up a free initial legal consultation.
 Let our experienced insulin pump recall attorneys review the specific facts of your claim and explain your legal options.